orallony/AWS/Lab 04 - Working with Amazon S3.md

    - Leave **Block all public access** checked for now
 5. Scroll down and click **Create bucket**.

-✅ Your new bucket is now ready to use.

----

 ## Task 2: Upload and Manage Files

 ### Now you’ll upload a file to your bucket and view it.